groundlight/framegrab/README.md

     display_image(frame)
     grabber.release()
 ```
-It is also possible to call `FrameGrabber.autodiscover`.
-This will find all available cameras and return them with default configurations.
-This method does not work with RTSP cameras.
+It is also possible to 'autodiscover' cameras.
+This will automatically connect to all cameras that are plugged into your machine, such as `webcam`, `realsense` and `basler_usb` cameras.
+Default configurations will be loaded for each camera.
+Please note that RTSP streams cannot be discovered in this manner; RTSP URLs must be specified in the configurations.
 ```
 grabbers = FrameGrabber.autodiscover()
 ```